12 MIN READ

 Controlling Your Feelings...
 Before They Control You

-We've all been in one of 'those' situations before.
-You know... when your favorite project is cancelled after weeks of hard work; when a customer snaps at you unfairly; when your best friend (and co-worker) is laid off suddenly; or your boss assigns you more work when you're already overloaded.
+We've all been in one of "those" situations before.
+You know... when your favorite project is canceled after weeks of hard work; when a customer snaps at you unfairly; when your best friend (and co-worker) is laid off suddenly; or your boss assigns you more work when you're already overloaded.

 In your personal life, your reaction to stressful situations like these might be to start shouting, or to go hide in a corner and feel sorry for yourself for a while.
 But at work, these types of behavior could seriously harm your professional reputation, as well as your productivity.

 Stressful situations are all too common in a workplace that's facing budget cuts, staff layoffs, and department changes.
 It may become harder and harder to manage your emotions under these circumstances, but it's even more important for you to do so.
 After all, if management is forced into making more layoffs, they may choose to keep those who can handle their emotions, and work well under pressure.
-As the above quote shows, no matter what the situation is, you're always free to choose how you react to it.
+No matter what the situation is, you're always free to choose how you react to it.